-Then, ask students to use the provided GLOSSARY (page 4) to describe what they heard using musical terminology:
+Then, ask students to use the provided GLOSSARY to describe what they heard using musical terminology:

 - How can we describe the speed/pace of the piece? - Discuss the volume.
 How did it change? - What was the melody like?
-Who played the melody? - How would you describe the overall sound? - Using one sentence, how would you describe this piece to someone who has never heard it before?
+Who played the melody? - How would you describe the overall sound? - Craft an elevator statement.
+You have 10 seconds.
+Take time to create a careful statement that intrigues the listener enough to go hear it.